 where $\bmbold \epsilon_{i'}(\tau)=(\epsilon_{i',1}(\tau),\epsilon_{i',2}(\tau))^T$ is a Gaussian noise vector with variance $\sigma_0^2$ and $D_y=2$.
 The first term in (\ref{equ:modified_vicsek}) models velocity alignment with neighboring particles, and the second term introduces a distance-dependent interaction function $f(\cdot)$.
 The definitions of neighbor sets, 2-dimensional vector $\mathbold e_{i',k}(\tau-1)$, and the second interaction function $f(\cdot)$ are provided in Section S8.2 of the Supplementary Material.

 We simulate 12 scenarios, each replicated $E=20$ times, using the same number of particles, time frame, and noise level as in the unnormalized Vicsek model in Section \ref{sec:Vicsek}.
-The predictive performance of the IKF-CG is evaluated using $n^* = 200$ test inputs evenly spaced across the input domain of each interaction function.
-We focus on the model with the Mat{\'e}rn kernel in (\ref{equ:matern_5_2}), and results for the exponential kernel are detailed in the Supplementary Material.
-Consistent with the results of the unnormalized Vicsek model, we find models with the Mat{\'e}rn kernel in (\ref{equ:matern_5_2}) are more accurate due to the smooth prior imposed on the interaction function.
+The predictive performance of the IKF-CG algorithm is evaluated using $n^* = 200$ test inputs evenly spaced across the input domain of each interaction function.
+We focus on the model with the Mat{\'e}rn kernel in (\ref{equ:matern_5_2}), with the results for the exponential kernel reported in the Supplementary Material.
+Consistent with the results of the unnormalized Vicsek model, we find that models with the Mat{\'e}rn kernel in (\ref{equ:matern_5_2}) are more accurate due to the smooth prior imposed on the interaction function.

-Table \ref{tab:vicsek_modified_matern_5_2} summarizes the predictive performance for $\sigma_0^2=0.1^2$; results for $\sigma_0^2=0.2^2$ are included in the Supplementary Material.
+Table \ref{tab:vicsek_modified_matern_5_2} summarizes the predictive performance for $\sigma_0^2=0.1^2$; results for $\sigma_0^2=0.2^2$ are reported in the Supplementary Material.
 While both interaction functions exhibit relatively low NRMSEs, the second interaction function has a higher NRMSE than the first, because the repulsion at short distances creates fewer training samples with close-proximity neighbors.
 This discrepancy can be mitigated by increasing the number of observations.
 The average length of the $95\%$ posterior credible interval for the second interaction decreases as the sample size increases, and the coverage proportion remains close to the nominal 95\% level across all scenarios.

 In Fig. \ref{fig:Vicsek_variation_kernels}, we show the predictions of the interaction functions, where the shaded regions represent the 95\% posterior credible intervals.
 The input velocities are larger than the unnormalized Vicsek model due to the inclusion of the second interaction function, and thus the test input domain in Fig. \ref{fig:Vicsek_variation_kernels}(a) is wider than that in Fig. \ref{fig:kernel_trajectory}(a).
 The predictions closely match the true values, and the credible intervals, while narrow relative to the output range and nearly invisible in the plots, mostly cover the truth.
 These results suggest high confidence in the predictions.